agemagician/ProtTrans/README.md

 <a name="license"></a>
 ## 📘&nbsp; License
-The ProtTrans pretrained models are released under the under terms of the [MIT License](LICENSE).
+The ProtTrans pretrained models are released under the under terms of the [Academic Free License v3.0 License](https://choosealicense.com/licenses/afl-3.0/).

 <a name="citation"></a>
 ## ✏️&nbsp; Citation